DavidHe1127/Mr.He_HandBook/DevOps/Docker/networking.md

 Bridge network provides isolations that containers sitting outside the default bridge network (custom one) cannot communicate with ones sitting inside.

-Containers connected to the default bridge network can communicate and it doesn't need port mapping but **ONLY by IP address**, unless they are linked using the `legacy--link flag`.
+By default, running containers without setting `--network` will connect them to the same default `bridge` network.
+They can communicate with each other via their **IP Address** and it doesn't need port mapping, unless they are linked using the `legacy--link flag`.

+The Docker host’s own IP address on the bridge is used as the default gateway by which each container reaches the rest of the Internet.
+This IP address can also be used for container to talk to the host.

+All traffic coming from and going to the container flows over the bridge to the Docker daemon, which handles routing on behalf of the container.

 ### Host network mode